KenLumod/Graphics-and-Visual-Computing---Final-Exam/README.md

 # CNN + CBAM: Architecture Fusion for Fine-Grained Classification

 ## Overview
-This project evaluates the impact of integrating the **Convolutional Block Attention Module (CBAM)** into a standard Convolutional Neural Network (CNN) for fine-grained plant image classification.
+This project evaluates the impact of integrating the **Convolutional Block Attention Module (CBAM)** into a **Standard Convolutional Neural Network (CNN)** for fine-grained plant image classification.

 By adding **Channel Attention** ("What to look for") and **Spatial Attention** ("Where to look"), the model significantly outperforms a standard CNN baseline by filtering out background noise and focusing on discriminative flower features.